Home Page

 Peter's Model Railroading

 This is a hobby web site owned by Peter Vanvliet.
 Its primary focus is to document the construction of my model railroad, which is accurately based on the Pennsylvania Railroad's "Chartiers" branch as it existed in the summer of 1924.
 The models are in S-scale (1:64).
-This web site is updated every Friday.
-A summary of my past month's activities are shown at the bottom of this page.
 Most photos contained within this web site can be clicked to view a larger version.
 All photos on this web site are copyright © Peter Vanvliet, unless otherwise indicated; All Rights Reserved.

 What's My Objective?

 My layout is modular/sectional in nature, currently consisting of one module with many more planned.
 Click "The Layout" button on the left to read the full story, with lots of photos.
-The module's framework is made out of Gatorfoam boards.
-I am very happy with this solution, and will continue to use this for all future ones.
 The module is part of a set of modules that are centered around the Hazel coal mine in Canonsburg, PA.
 Its tipple is shown in the photo and the module is essentially finished.
 What you see in the photo took me just shy of three years to build (mostly due to lack of available hobby time).
 Everything was built from scratch, to scale, and with no compression.
 The entire structure, as shown, is made out of 1,800 individual pieces.
-Yes, I counted each one of 'em!
+And, yes, I documented and counted each one of 'em!

 Shameless Plug

 If you are looking for software to help you manage your locomotive and rolling stock inventory and you are using a Windows-based computer, consider trying out my FRSTrainTracker application.
-I released a new version on January 31, 2024 to fix an issue with running the trial version.
+I released a new version in January 2025.
+This web site is being maintained using several of my company's other software applications.